Advice before code. Clarity before commitment.

 Who this is for

-Consulting is the right starting point when you need thinking before (or instead of) building.
+Software consulting is the right starting point when you need thinking before (or instead of) building.
+We work mostly with UK businesses that have outgrown their current setup.
 These are the situations where it delivers the most value.

 If you already know what you need and just want it built, you probably want Discovery or Custom Build instead.
-We will point you in the right direction.
+We'll point you in the right direction.

 Start with a conversation